Raynos/mercury/docs/hooks.md

 The properties normally consist of keys and values, where the values are strings or nested objects (e.g. style, attributes).

-Other then strings and nested objects you can also place hooks on the properties object.
+Other than strings and nested objects you can also place hooks on the properties object.

 A hook is a `{ hook: function (domElement, propertyName) {} }` and it's used like: